revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-145.Does Henry want to know the parameter-passing mechanism in python how will you explain this to him?
+145. If Henry wants to know the parameter-passing mechanism in python, how will you explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To pass its parameters to a function, in Python we can use pass-by-reference.
+- To pass its parameters to a function in Python, we can use pass-by-reference.
 If you want to change a parameter within a function, the change reflects in the calling function.
-This is its default behavior.
+This is its default behaviour.
-- However, when we pass literal arguments like strings, numbers, or tuples, they pass by value.
+- However, when we pass literal arguments like strings, numbers, or tuples, they it is pass by value.
 Because they are immutable.

 </details>

 ---

-146.In python I want to add created date, created user details(some basic details) in starting of each log file in python How will you help him to add some basic details in string of each log file?
+146. In python, I want to add created date, and created user details (some basic details) at the start of each log file.
+How will you help him to add some basic details in the string of each log file?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- We can use this to add some basic details in string of each log file.
+- We can use this to add some basic details in the string of each log file.
 - Then change your handler class to this custom one.

 ```python